Sary332/My_Portfolio/Product_Review_Analysis/README.md

 Analyze the relationship between product attributes and review scores.
 Determine if specific product attributes correlate with higher customer satisfaction.

 **f) Time-based Analysis:**
-Examine customer satisfaction trends over time to identify any significant changes in sentiment.
+Examine customer satisfaction trends over time to identify any significant changes in sentiment..

 ### Recommendations for Improvement:
 Based on the analysis, provide recommendations to improve customer satisfaction and address any common issues mentioned in negative reviews..